 To help protect SAP global host files for SAP Central Services and the SAP transport directory, you can deploy Network File Shares (NFS) servers in a failover cluster configuration.

 SIOS Protection Suite, available in Azure Marketplace, can be used to protect the global host files for Central Services instead of NFS or Azure NetApp Files.

-Azure Application Gateway is a web traffic load balancer that provides SSL termination, a Web Application Firewall (WAF) service, and other handy high-availability and scalability features—all in one service.
+Azure Application Gateway is a web traffic load balancer.
+In one service, it provides SSL termination, a Web Application Firewall (WAF) service, and other handy high-availability and scalability features.
 Some SAP deployments have used it as a gateway for the SAP Fiori front end in their production landscape.